Back Home Initiative Overview & Sign-Up

 Do you have space in your backyard to build an Accessory Dwelling Unit (ADU)?

-BHI provides eligible homeowners with a move-in ready, fully furnished (appliances included) ADU studio or one bedroom unit, built and maintained on their property FREE of CHARGE for 15 years.
-In addition, property owners receive a monthly $1,000 stipend for up to 15 years after which, BHI will transfer ADU ownership to the homeowner FREE and CLEAR.
+BHI provides eligible homeowners with a move-in ready, fully furnished (appliances included) ADU studio or one bedroom unit, built and maintained on their property FREE of CHARGE for up to 15 years.
+In addition, property owners receive up to $1,000 monthly stipend for up to 15 years after which, BHI will transfer ADU ownership to the homeowner FREE and CLEAR.

 BHI expands upon traditional temporary and permanent housing solutions by connecting eligible homeowners and their newly constructed ADUs with individuals and families at-risk of houselessness or those ready to leave transitional housing.
-BHI provides a comprehensive suite of support for participating homeowners which includes ADU maintenance, property management, and case management for both homeowners and tenants.
+BHI provides comprehensive supports for participating homeowners which includes ADU maintenance, property management, and case management for both homeowners and tenants.

 To learn more about BHI and how to participate, complete the form below and a follow-up will be provided on this innovative, timely and impactful program.